astahmer/panda-monorepo-setup/shipping/with-src-files/README.md

 ### Description

-This example shows how to use the [`panda ship`](https://panda-css.com/docs/guides/component-library) command to easily ship your library styles without having to expose your library source code.
+This example shows how to use the to easily ship your library specific styles

 ### Problem